Luidog/node-red-contrib-filemaker/README.md

 ## Logout Node

 The logout node closes the currently open Data API session and removes the associated authentication token.
+You are *not required* to logout at the end of a flow.

 ### Logout Illustration